 A clinical trial outlines a specific treatment plan.
 It may include specific chemotherapy drugs or supportive care therapies such as medicines to prevent nausea, vomiting, infections or other complications of transplantation.
 Each clinical trial has a protocol that explains how it will work and must be approved by the organization sponsoring the study.

-Cancer clinical trials include research at three different phases.
-Each phase answers different questions about a new treatment.
+Cancer clinical trials include a three-phase research process that answers different questions about a new treatment:

 - Phase 1: The purpose of phase 1 is to determine a safe dosage for the patient, decide how the treatment should be given (by mouth, vein, etc.) and to see how the treatment affects the body and fights cancer.

 - Phase 2: Phase 2 determines if the new treatment fights the cancer.

 - Phase 3: In phase 3, results of patients taking the new treatment are compared with patients taking the standard treatment.

 Questions?
 Give us a call